Juliana Di Tullio

-Juliana Di Tullio (born 22 October 1971) is an Argentine psychologist and politician.
+Juliana Di Tullio (born 22 October 1971) is an Argentine social psychologist and politician.
 A member of the Justicialist Party, Di Tullio served three terms as National Deputy representing Buenos Aires Province, from 2005 to 2017.
 From 2013 to 2015, during the presidency of Cristina Fernández de Kirchner, Di Tullio was president of the Front for Victory parliamentary bloc in the lower chamber of the National Congress.
 She also served as a member of the Mercosur Parliament, and in the board of directors of the Banco Provincia.
 Since 2021, she has been a National Senator for Buenos Aires Province.

 During her time in the lower chamber of Congress, Di Tullio was known for sponsoring a number of bills that expanded the rights of women and LGBT people in Argentina.
 She co-sponsored the Gender Identity Law, the Equal Marriage Law, and an early bill that would have legalized abortion.

 Early life and education

 Juliana Di Tullio was born on 22 October 1971 in Morón, in the Greater Buenos Aires conurbation.
 She is of Italian descent.
 She became active in politics as a Peronist activist in high school, and studied social psychology at the Escuela de Psicología Social Pichon Riviere.
 She met future presidents Néstor Kirchner and Cristina Fernández de Kirchner in the late 1990s, when Kirchner was governor of Santa Cruz Province and Fernández de Kirchner was a National Deputy.